ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 ## Provisioning a Read-only Replica

-You can provision a read-only replica from the leader's _Settings_ pane by clicking **Create Read-Only Replica**.
+You can provision a read-only replica from the leader's _Read Replicas_ tab by clicking **Create Read-Only Replica**.
 The source instance is automatically filled in.
 The read-only replica's name is auto-generated in the _Service Name_ field, but you can rename it freely.
 You can choose the region to deploy it in, and its initial memory allocation.
 Disk size, version, and public or private endpoints are automatically configured to match the settings of the leader deployment.

 If you use [Key Protect](/docs/databases-for-postgresql?topic=cloud-databases-key-protect), Bring Your Own Key (BYOK) is supported only when provisioning from the CLI and API.
 Otherwise, the read-only replica is encrypted with a generated key.
 {: .tip}